IamPratz/cnn_microexpression/README.md

 Python 3.6.7\
 TensorFlow 1.2.1
 # Input
-pickle file that contains 3 database samples, with details in "video441Names.txt" and "video441Labels.txt"
+pickle file that contains three database samples, with details in "video441Names.txt" and "video441Labels.txt"